 JCU is home to more than 20 major research centres and institutes, including the ARC Centre of Excellence for Coral Reef Studies, The Cairns Institute and the Australian Institute of Tropical Health and Medicine (AITHM).

-For the past nine years, The Good Universities Guide has awarded JCU five stars for graduate employment.
+For the past ten years, The Good Universities Guide has awarded JCU five stars for graduate employment.
 Employers value JCU graduates for their combination of theoretical and practical experience, as well as their communication and technology skills.